lukefdavids/homes-api/README.md

 # Nashville Homes — Backend

-This is the backend API for **Nashville Homes**, a solo capstone project built at [Nashville Software School](https://nashvillesoftwareschool.com/).
-It powers the frontend React app and handles data storage, authentication, and CRUD logic using Django and Django REST Framework.
+This is the backend of ***Nashville Homes***, a solo capstone project built as the culmination of six months of full-stack development training at [Nashville Software School](https://nashvillesoftwareschool.com/).
+It powers the frontend React app and handles data storage, authentication, and CRUD logic using Django and the Django REST Framework.

 > 🔗 [Frontend Repository](https://github.com/lukefdavids/homes-client)
 ---